-Purpose of a Safeguarding and Child Protection Policy To inform all members of staff, parents, volunteers and governors about the school's responsibilities for safeguarding children and their responsibilities therein Local Multi Agency Safeguarding Arrangements (MASA) The school follows the procedures agreed by Sandwell's Children's Safeguarding Partnership.
+Purpose of a Safeguarding and child protection Policy To inform all members of staff, parents, volunteers and governors about the school's responsibilities for safeguarding children and their responsibilities therein Local Multi Agency Safeguarding Arrangements (MASA) The school follows the procedures agreed by Sandwell's Children's Safeguarding Partnership.
 We demonstrate our compliance with these arrangements via the annual S175/157 Safeguarding Audit.
-School Staff & Volunteers School staff incl. supply, volunteers and students are well placed to observe the outward signs of abuse.
-The school will therefore: Ensure that all school staff and volunteers receive safeguarding children training at least annually, to help identify concerns in accordance with 'What to do if you are worried a child is being abused - Advice for practitioners' (DfE 2015) Ensure that all staff is aware of this policy and those relating to the safeguarding of children.
-All staff are familiar with Statutory Guidance Keeping Children Safe in Education (KCSIE 2023) Part One or Condensed version Annex A Safeguarding information for all staff What school and college staff should know and do A child centred and coordinated approach to safeguarding Principles and Expectations The policy applies to the safeguarding of all children between the ages of 0-18 whose care and education comes within the remit of this school/college.
+School Staff & Volunteers School staff incl. supply, volunteers and students are well placed to observe the outward signs of abuse, neglect and exploitation.
+The school will therefore: Ensure that all school staff and volunteers receive safeguarding children training at least annually, to help identify concerns in accordance with 'What to do if you are worried a child is being abused - Advice for practitioners' (DfE 2015) Ensure that all staff is aware of this policy and those relating to the safeguarding of children All staff working directly with children to read at least part one of Keeping Children Safe in Education 2024 and all staff not working directly with children to read part one or condensed version Annexe A (Senior Leaders and Governors to decide based on role) Safeguarding information for all staff What school and college staff should know and do A child centred and coordinated approach to safeguarding Principles and Expectations The policy applies to the safeguarding of all children between the ages of 3-11 whose care and education comes within the remit of this school.
 We operate a whole school approach to safeguarding where everyone adopts a zero tolerance to abuse.
 We recognise our own responsibility to protect and safeguard the welfare of the children and young people entrusted to our care by establishing a safe and trusting environment in which children can learn and develop.
-We create a culture of safe recruitment and have adopted robust recruitment procedures outlined in Keeping Children Safe in Education 2023 statutory guidance for schools.
+We create a culture of safe recruitment and have

-Purpose of a

-Safeguarding and Child

-Protection Policy

-To inform all members of staff, parents, volunteers and governors about the school's responsibilities for safeguarding children and their responsibilities therein
+Purpose of a Safeguarding and child protection Policy To inform all members of staff, parents, volunteers and governors about the school's responsibilities for safeguarding children and their responsibilities therein adopted robust recruitment procedures outlined in Keeping Children Safe in Education 2024 statutory guidance for schools.
 The staff and Governing Body of this school are committed to establishing and maintaining an environment where children feel secure, are encouraged to talk, and are listened to.
 We will ensure that children know that there are adults in the school who they can approach if they are worried and that the principles of confidentiality are made clear to children and young people.
 Childrens wishes and feelings are always taken in to account when determining what action is taken and included in any referrals.
 The school promotes a positive, supportive and secure ethos, giving pupils a sense of being valued and understanding that their voice will be heard.
 This school also recognises its duty to work with other agencies in protecting children from harm and in responding to concerns about possible abuse, including the Police, Children services, Child and Adolescent Mental Health Services, School Attendance Support Service, Inclusion Support Service and other agencies/services coming into school to support individual pupils/groups of pupils.
 This includes providing a coordinated offer of early help and contributing to any statutory assessments.
 School ensures that all staff understand the early help process and recognise the factors that make children more at risk of poor outcomes including poverty, stigma and isolation which may be bought about by factors such family members in prison or homelessness.
 We take timely action to support early intervention if we have concerns.
 We ensure that support is matched to children's individual needs.